 Includes bibliographical references (pages 125-140).

 Copyright 2010 Candis S. DuBose

 DuBose, Candis Schrelle.
-"An animal model for discogenic low back pain." dissertation, University of Iowa, 2010.
+"An animal model for discogenic low back pain."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.